Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 12.31.32 UTC
+- WIB: Selasa, 25 November 2025 13.45.54 UTC
-- WITA: Selasa, 25 November 2025 13.31.32 UTC
+- WITA: Selasa, 25 November 2025 14.45.54 UTC
-- WIT: Selasa, 25 November 2025 14.31.32 UTC
+- WIT: Selasa, 25 November 2025 15.45.54 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational